clojure/java.jdbc/README.md

 Change Log
 ====================

+Release 0.7.0-beta2 on 2017-06-30 (a.k.a The Reducible Saga, Part 2)
+  * Support for Clojure 1.5 and 1.6 has been dropped -- breaking change.
+  * Or, put another way, `clojure.java.jdbc` now requires Clojure 1.7 or later!
+  * All public functions now have specs in the optional `clojure.java.jdbc.spec` namespace (requires `clojure.spec.alpha`).
+  * `reducible-query` and `reducible-result-set` use `IReduce` and correctly support the no-`init` arity of `reduce` by using the first row of the `ResultSet`, if present, as the (missing) `init` value, and only calling `f` with no arguments if the `ResultSet` is empty.
+The `init` arity of `reduce` only ever calls `f` with two arguments.

 Release 0.7.0-beta1 on 2017-06-29
   * Support for Clojure 1.4.0 has been dropped -- breaking change.
+  * Optional spec support now uses `clojure.spec.alpha`.
   * `reducible-query` accepts a `db-spec` and a SQL/parameters vector and returns a reducible (`IReduce` on Clojure 1.7 or later; `CollReduce` on Clojure 1.5/1.6): when reduced, it runs the query, obtains a reducible result set, and then reduces that.
 A reducible query will run the query each time it is reduced.
 The helper function `reducible-result-set` is public: it accepts a `ResultSet` and produces a reducible that offers a single pass reduce over the rows.
-Both functions honor `reduced` values to short-circuit the process [JDBC-99](https://dev.clojure.org/jira/browse/JDBC-99)
+Both functions honor `reduced` values to short-circuit the process [JDBC-99](https://dev.clojure.org/jira/browse/JDBC-99).

 Release 0.7.0-alpha3 on 2017-03-23
   * `classname` is now accepted with `dbtype` / `dbname` so you can easily specify a JDBC driver class name for a database type that is not known [JDBC-151](http://dev.clojure.org/jira/browse/JDBC-151).